swcarpentry/DEPRECATED-bc/novice/matlab/01-intro.md

 seems particularly likely, so either there 's a mistake in our calculations or something is wrong with our data.

+#### Challenges

+1. Why do our graphs stop just short of 0 at their left edge?
+Why are the vertical lines in our plot of the minimum inflammation per day not perfectly vertical?

+1. Create a plot showing the standard deviation of the inflammation data for each day across all patients.

 ### Wrapping up